tocco/tocco-docs/framework/modules/drools/drools_qualification.rst

 Utils
 -----

-A summary for the available utility classes in the qualification context.
+A summary for the available utility classes in the qualification Drools context.
 See the integration handbook for detailed documentation.

 ConclusionFactory
 ^^^^^^^^^^^^^^^^^

-This class is used together with the ``Status`` facts to set a promotion status for the current evaluation.
+This class is used together with ``Status`` facts to set a promotion status for the current evaluation.
 The final status is decided by prioritizing all inserted status by their weights, filtering out any that where inserted with a negative flag and picking the first remaining one.